 The code also needs to be easy to be tested or verified.
 Less number of test cases should be required to verify it.
 The presentation and logic need to be separated.

-Code metrics are another way to check the quality of your code.
-Code metrics are used to analyze the complexity of code and provide better insights to the developer.
 If the code has more complexity then it has a bad quality otherwise the quality is good.
 Some of the metrics are given bellows with a detailed description that can be used to quantify the code quality.

 WMFP (Weighted Micro Function Points)

 This metric is an algorithm that breaks down your code into different micro functions.
 For each of these micro functions, it produces the complexity metric.
 In the end, it gives a single score based on these results.
 The complexity of code is measured automatically by WMFP.